0

 You might be washing out vital minerals from your body if you're guzzling gallons to quench excessive thirst caused by high blood sugar levels.

-We're talking about important ones like sodium, potassium, and magnesium, essential for maintaining heart rhythm and muscle function.
+Some minerals that may become depleted are important ones like sodium, potassium, and magnesium, which are essential for maintaining heart rhythm and muscle function.

 Dietary Considerations for Managing Glucose Levels